William Kwok: Academic Background

-Kwok is acknowledged for analyzing martial arts techniques with modern movement science and improving the teaching methods.
+Kwok holds a Doctor of Education degree from Northeastern University; his research is associated with martial arts-based mindfulness and strategies for integrating martial arts-based mindfulness into educational settings.
+Kwok is acknowledged for improving teaching and learning methods and analyzing martial arts techniques with modern movement science.
 Besides learning movement science from his father, he studied physical education at Columbia University.
 Before promoting martial arts education in America, he taught business studies as an adjunct professor at City University of New York.
-Kwok also holds a master's degree from Harvard University.
+Kwok also earned a Master of Liberal Arts degree from Harvard University.
 He considers the mentorship of his thesis director, historian Philip A. Kuhn, as the "hallmark of his time at Harvard".
-He is currently pursuing a Doctor of Education degree at Northeastern University, where his goal is to develop a martial arts-inspired social-emotional learning program for elementary school students.

-Martial Arts Education Development and Promotion
+Martial Arts Education and Development

 Kwok is credited as one of the key people who systemized Practical Wing Chun study into a modern-day training program.
 He promotes the concepts of martial skills and teaching skills as two different skill sets, and that martial arts teachers' training should include teachers education such as curriculum design and analysis, motor learning, and teaching methods.
 In addition, he emphasizes the need to balance physical training of technique with philosophical training of the mind "like Yin and Yang...complementing and supplementing each other", believing that a strong sense of culture and humility - what he calls "martial virtue" - are critical to the study of martial arts and the improvement of the martial artist.

+In 2016, Kwok appeared in a feature by Radio Free Asia where he elaborated on the moral and educational dimensions of Wing Chun as a means of character cultivation.

-Kwok founded and acts as president of Martial Arts Education Society in 2018 with the mission of “bringing self-discipline and hope back to our communities."
+In 2018, Kwok founded and acts as president of Martial Arts Education Society with the mission of “bringing self-discipline and hope back to our communities."
 He also developed a program called Martial Mind, a social-emotional learning program for elementary schools.